CleryFabien/SMF_Degree_2_Level_2_Dim/README.md

 Please cite the following preprint if this code has been helpful in your research.

 Jonas Bergström, Fabien Cléry

-['Dimension formulas for spaces of vector-valued Siegel modular forms of degree two and level two']
+*Dimension formulas for spaces of vector-valued Siegel modular forms of degree two and level two*

-DOI:

 Preprint available at [arXiv:](https://arxiv.org)